 The Debt Management Strategy provides a framework that will guide County governments to ensure that debt levels stay affordable and sustainable.
-The County Government of West Pokot has no plans of incurring debt in the financial year 2023/2024 since the budget proposals contained in the fiscal strategy paper, 2023 are balanced with the resource envelope available hence there will be no anticipated need for deficit financing.
+The County Government of West Pokot has no plans of incurring debt in the financial year 2024/2025 since the budget proposals contained in the fiscal strategy paper, 2024 are balanced with the resource envelope available hence there will be no anticipated need for deficit financing.
 However, as the County government matures and its strategic needs grow, there is need for the preparation of a Debt management strategy as part of the documents supporting budget to enable it meet its financial needs from the financial and money markets.

-The purpose of the 2023 MTDS is to guide County Government borrowing in the future financial years while providing a path for sustainable level of debt over the medium term.
+The purpose of the 2024 MTDS is to guide County Government borrowing in the future financial years while providing a path for sustainable level of debt over the medium term.
 It evaluates both costs and risks of various scenarios and recommends an optimal debt management strategy for implementation in the future.

 The institutional arrangements for public debt management will be reviewed to enable the county treasury execute its mandate effectively and efficiently under the Constitution of Kenya 2010.
 The implementation of the constitution requires enormous amount of the resources, part of which will be sourced through borrowing.
 It's therefore important to closely monitor the burden of the public debt at county government level so as not to undermine economic growth.
-As we implement the borrowing is equitably shared between the present and future generations.
+As we implement the Constitution of Kenya, 2010, it is important that both the burden of and benefit from public borrowing is equitably shared between the present and future generations.
 Indeed, it is one of the key principles of public finance under Article 201 of the Constitution of Kenya, 2010.
 It is therefore expected that going forward the County Government's fiscal strategies will be geared towards maintaining a sustainable level of debt.